stevebelton/stevebelton.github.io/index.md

 kubectl run bookapp --image=bookapp:v1 --port=8000
 kubectl expose deployment bookapp --type=LoadBalancer
 ```
 These two commands will deploy the bookapp container to Minikube and then expose the deployment to the local machine - see my [previous post](#minikube) for more detail.
+If the first command fails with an error finding the Docker image, it is likely you did not run the *eval $(minikube docker-env)* command before creating it.
+You will need to re-create the Docker image after running this command.

 To bring the website up in the local browser, simply run:
 ```